 The majority of the patients with DI can drink enough water to replace fluid loss.
 However, if the patient is unable to drink water, then intravenous fluid replacement therapy is indicated.
 Patients with dehydration due to DI present with hypernatremia, and slow correction of hypernatremia is needed.
 The aim should be to reduce serum sodium by 0.5 mEq/L per hour, and this can be achieved by a fluid flow rate of 500 mL/h.

 In central DI, desmopressin can be used to replace ADH.
 Desmopressin is available in intranasal, oral and parenteral formulations and should be administered 2-3 times per day.
 If desmopressin is not enough to correct central DI, indomethacin and carbamazepine can be used as adjunctive therapy.

 Patients with nephrogenic DI might also benefit from indomethacin.
 Discontinuation of lithium or other offending drugs in nephrogenic DI can also be helpful.
 If the cause of nephrogenic DI is hypercalcemia or hypokalemia, these electrolyte imbalances should be appropriately treated.

-Unfortunately, recent advances in neurosurgical techniques only marginally reduced the risk of postoperative DI.
-The best option to treat postoperative DI currently is to closely monitor patients who undergo pituitary surgery with recurrent fluid intake and urinary output measurements.
+Unfortunately, recent advances in neurosurgical techniques only marginally reduce the risk of postoperative DI.
+Currently, the best option to treat postoperative DI is to use recurrent fluid intake and urinary output measurements to closely monitor patients who undergo pituitary surgery.
 The majority of these cases develop only temporary DI and are resolved spontaneously.

 Prevention of Diabetes Insipidus

-The disease cannot be prevented as such.
-But the complications which develop in the disease can be avoided by means of adopting the right therapeutic regimen including appropriate dose modification for the desmopressin.
+The disease cannot be prevented.
+However, the complications which develop in its course can be avoided by means of adopting the right therapeutic regimen, including appropriate dose modification for the desmopressin.
 The prompt treatment of the head trauma and the space occupying lesion of the CNS also helps in preventing the development of this condition.